-You will DEFINITELY want to copy and paste the links to discussions and forum posts as you find them.
-You also want to capture comments and the content itself.
-Capture the other members’ responses, too: the advice they give and links they share.
+I go out of my way to copy and paste the links to discussions and forum posts as I find them.
+I capture comments, and the content itself.
+I capture the other members’ responses, too: the advice they give and links they share.

-If you’re anything like me, you will add your own commentary and notes as you go, but be sure to preserve the other person’s original wording.
+If you’re anything like me, you will add your own commentary and notes as you go, but I’m careful to preserve the original wording.
 The best messaging for a premium paid product or even a free educational blog post comes straight from the horse’s mouth.

-You’ll stumble across the perfect turn of phrase or analogy, and you’ll want to poach it.
+When I stumble across the perfect turn of phrase or analogy, and I’ll poach it.

 In my experience the language that people use to describe their own problems, while they’re still in the middle of them, is simpler and more visceral than the copy that we product creators write.
 Talk about striking gold!

 So I have become fanatical about not messing with a good thing.

 For example, aspiring freelance writers ask these obvious questions about how to get started.